ziwen-xie/SpamFilter/Readme.md

 $$P(y=1|x_i) = P(y=1) \times P(x_i|y=1)$$ and we add this up for the entire feature space to get the probability of the email.

-For each email, we calucalte two numbers a and b, where a is $$a = P(X_1 = x_1| y=0)P(X_2= x_2| y = 0) ...P(X_m = x_m| y=0)P(y = 0)$$
+For each email, we calculate two numbers a and b, where a is $$a = P(X_1 = x_1| y=0)P(X_2= x_2| y = 0) ...P(X_m = x_m| y=0)P(y = 0)$$
 and $$b = P(X_1 = x_1| y=1)P(X_2= x_2| y = 1) ...P(X_m = x_m| y=1)P(y = 1)$$